-Being interviewed on camera with production lights in your eyes is an unnatural setting for most folks.
+Being interviewed on camera is an unnatural setting for most folks.
 We have years of experience coaching people through this process and helping them craft bite-size answers that play well in a video edit.

-Follow the tips below and you will be one step ahead when we roll cameras.
+Follow the tips below, and you will be one step ahead when the cameras roll.
 We will also go over these again before we start recording.

 Keep eye contact with the interviewer.
 Avoid looking at the cameras.
 This creates a more conversational interview and avoids breaking the 4th wall.

 ANSWER IN COMPLETE SENTENCES